econ-ark/HARK/GOVERNANCE.md

-# HARK Project Governance
+# Econ-ARK Project Governance

-This document is not yet drafted.
-Please contact the [TSC](./README.md#tsc-technical-steering-committee) if you have any questions.
+Econ-ARK project governance is still being drafted.
+Please refer to the [**Technical Steering Commitee**]() for questions.